mattpitkin/psrqpy/README.md

 [NASA ADS](https://ui.adsabs.harvard.edu/) [API](https://github.com/adsabs/adsabs-dev-api).
 It is an unofficial package and is not endorsed by or affiliated with the ATNF.

+Full documentation of the module can be found [here](http://psrqpy.readthedocs.io/).

 Any comments or suggestions are welcome.

 ## Installation